mako-framework/docs/08_learn_more/00_caching.md

 #### <a id="usage:magic_shortcut" href="#usage:magic_shortcut">Magic shortcut</a>

-You can access the default cache instance directly without having to go through the `instance` method thanks to the magic `__call` method.
+You can access the default cache instance directly without having to go through the `getInstance` method thanks to the magic `__call` method.

 ```
 $cached = $this->cache->get('my_array');